 Concerns about passenger safety AND driver safety abound.
 Additionally, the treatment of Uber drivers by the company itself is a big concern.
 A Lyft driver who used to work with Uber told me that the company would occasionally not pay him for his work, and then blame it on glitches in the system.

 When traveling in the United States, I actually favor Lyft over Uber, mainly because of the aforementioned ethical concerns.
-And in Southeast Asian countries, we’ve used Grab, which is a regional sharing app.
+And in Southeast Asian cities like Jakarta or Hanoi, we’ve used Grab, which is a Southeast Asian-based ride sharing app.
 However, in countries where there is no Lyft or other ride sharing apps besides Uber, then we’ll resort to using Uber.

 A convenient way to get around town